-Since you literally have to be 21 years old to even breathe in Las Vegas, we’ve chosen 21 of the best spots (some of which are “locals-only” spots, not embellished for NAB Show attendees) to find the best-tasting grub available!
+What happens in Vegas, stays in Vegas (including your diet), we’ve chosen 18 of the best spots (some of which are “locals-only” spots, not embellished for NAB Show attendees) to find the best-tasting grub available!
 Mind you, not everyone is going to like every place, but I’ve found a fulfilling experience at each and every one!
-All I can say is – on the road to the 2020 NAB Show, stop and taste the sandwiches!
+All I can say is – on the road to the 2022 NAB Show, stop and taste the sandwiches!
 Here are some tasty choices that are sure to make you happy:

 TAO Restaurant (3377 S Las Vegas Blvd, #702-388-8338) Visit website